JONeillSr/Outlook-Tools/README.md

 - Support for embedded images
 - Comprehensive logging system
 - Bulk email processing with throttling protection
+- Sends emails individually for a more personal interaction and to prevent recipients from harvesting the addresses of other recipients

 [View Send Email Documentation](SendEmailFromOutlook/readme.md)